-Prior period adjustments may arise as a result of a change in accounting policies or to correct a material error.
-Changes in accounting estimates are accounted for prospectively, i.e. in the current and future years affected by the change and do not give rise to a prior period adjustment.
+Prior period adjustments may arise because of a change in accounting policies or to correct a material error.
+Changes in accounting estimates are accounted for prospectively, i.e., in the current and future years affected by the change and do not give rise to a prior period adjustment.